yetulaxman/rstudio-openshift/README.md

 * *oc process -f rstudio-daki-shiny-template.yaml -p NAME="application-name" -p USERNAME="your-username" -p PASSWORD="your-password" | oc apply -f -*

 # rstudio for training environment
-Rstudio dockerfile for basic data analyis course (rstudio-rda) includes latest version of rstudio, R (v4.0.2) and basic R-packages.
-Current state of Dockerfile (*rstudio-rda.Dockerfile*) is available in *rda* folder.
+Rstudio dockerfile for basic data analyis course (rstudio-rda) includes the latest version of rstudio, R (v4.0.2) and basic R-packages.
+Dockerfile (*rstudio-rda.dockerfile*) for building the custom image is available in *rda* folder.

 ## Deploying rstudio-rda on Rahti *via* commandline
 Please use  *rstudio-rda-template.yaml* template which will use *Dockerfile* available in *rda* folder for deployment on Rahti.